INTO-CPS-Association/example-ipp4cpps/README.md

 ![Layout of the simulated production line, as depicted in the Unity rendering (left), and the physical demo stand (right), containing: 1) the Warehouse stacks; 2) the assembly box at the base of the Warehouse stacks; 3) the memory boxes of the Warehouse unit; 4) the robotic arm for moving parts around the Warehouse; 5) wagons on different locations of the track; 6) the loading station; 7) the test station; 8) the circular track for the wagons.](resources/Layout.png)

+*Figure: Layout of the simulated production line, as depicted in the Unity rendering (left), and the physical demo stand (right), containing: 1) the Warehouse stacks; 2) the assembly box at the base of the Warehouse stacks; 3) the memory boxes of the Warehouse unit; 4) the robotic arm for moving parts around the Warehouse; 5) wagons on different locations of the track; 6) the loading station; 7) the test station; 8) the circular track for the wagons.*

 The USB-OTG sticks chosen consist of three parts (two lids and the main body).
 The production line reads orders from a CSV file, and shoul be able to respond properly to changes in requests / cancellations and assemble a stick with the required characteristics from parts available in a warehouse.
 The completed product should then move on a conveyor system to a test station, which validates the component before passing the completed product to the user.
 If the item is rejected (the test fails to confirm the requested colours on the stick), then the process is automatically re-started and a new request is made to the warehouse.